 The Ivorian began his career with native club ASEC Mimosas before Arsene Wenger's scouts discovered the versatile player in Africa and engineered a move to English football with Arsenal.

 Liverpool were the opponents when Toure - then considered a midfielder capable of breaking forward - made his first Arsenal appearance as a late substitute in the 2002 FA Community Shield victory over the Reds.

-Capable of playing at centre-back and right-back, the powerful international was used as utility player with the Gunners during the 2002-03 campaign and watched from the bench when the Londoners lifted the FA Cup at the end of that season.
+Capable of playing at centre-back and right-back, the powerful international was used as a utility player with the Gunners during the 2002-03 campaign and watched from the bench when the Londoners lifted the FA Cup at the end of that season.

 But 2003-04 proved to be the most remarkable period of Toure's professional career; established at the heart of Arsenal's defence alongside Sol Campbell, he started 36 of the club's 38 Barclays Premier League fixtures as Wenger's 'Invincibles' completed the season without defeat.

 When the Gunners returned to Cardiff's Millennium Stadium in 2005 for another FA Cup showpiece, Kolo was this time included in the starting XI and played the full 120 minutes as Arsenal eventually triumphed over Manchester United on penalties.